demandchain/developer.offerengine.com/content/v1/targeted_emails/batches.md

 <%= headers 200 %>
 <%= json(:status => "success", :batch => {:send_at => "2012-06-09T12:00:00Z", :deal_id =>  "a-50-for-100-worth-of-dining9d343eaf", :status => "cancelled", :user_ids => ["3f586cbb"], :mode => "suppress", :id => "e8f6859a"}) %>

+## Possible Batch Statuses

+pending
+: batch is ready and waiting for the send_at time to deliver its targeted emails.

+processed
+: batch has delivered all of its targeted emails successfully.

+failed
+: batch has delivered all of its targeted emails.
+One or more emails failed to send.

+cancelled
+: batch was cancelled before its delivery time (send_at time).